 もしもしゆうすけ (Moshi moshi yusuke)

-Moshi moshi yusuke is a channel created by yusuke, the channel compiles 3 ways of learning and immersion.
-Also aimed at the intermediate audience.
+Moshi moshi yusuke is a channel created by yusuke, the channel compiles 3 forms of learning and immersion.
+Also aimed at intermediate audiences.

-The first form he calls File Series, where he walks through the streets and talks to Japanese, an important detail is that he puts a subtitle for each Japanese sentence spoken during the video.
+The first form he calls File Series, where he walks through the streets and talks with Japanese people, an important detail is that he adds subtitles for every sentence in Japanese spoken during the video.

 The second style he calls the Monologue Series, where he walks the streets and talks to himself about various subjects.
 Introducing some places and streets in Japan.
 This style also has Japanese subtitles.